Skip to main content

 Understanding wipe, microvacuum, tape lift, and air sampling methods used in property damage claims — and how carrier-assigned experts often get it wrong.

-The one-year suit limitation is not as simple as it appears.
-Learn how equitable tolling pauses the clock while your insurer investigates your claim.
+The one-year suit limitation isn't as simple as it looks.
+Equitable tolling pauses the clock while your insurer investigates, plus the deciding edge cases.

-How equitable estoppel, waiver, and promissory estoppel prevent insurers from denying claims after their own conduct or promises led the policyholder to rely on coverage — and whether these doctrines can create coverage that does not exist in the policy.
+How estoppel, waiver, and promissory estoppel can stop insurers from denying claims after their own conduct or promises led you to rely on coverage.

-When your insurance company demands an Examination Under Oath, you are being asked to testify under oath before the insurer's attorney.
-Learn what an EUO is, your rights, how to prepare, and how insurers use EUOs to delay or deny claims in California.
+The EUO puts you under oath before the insurer's attorney.
+What it is, your rights, how to prepare, and how insurers use it to delay or deny claims in CA.

-Insurance companies routinely apply excessive depreciation to reduce claim payments.
-Learn the rules they violate — no depreciation on labor, long-life components, or undamaged matching areas — and how to push back under California law.
+Insurers routinely apply excessive depreciation to reduce payments.
+The rules they violate on labor, long-life components, and matching under California law.

-How expert witnesses are used in insurance property litigation, how to challenge the carrier
+How expert witnesses are used in property litigation, how to attack carrier experts under Daubert and Sargon, and why claims handling experts win at trial.

-Many policyholders and even some attorneys confuse extra-contractual damages with bad faith damages.
-This article explains the difference, the overlap, and why the distinction matters for your California insurance claim.
+Policyholders and even some attorneys confuse extra-contractual damages with bad faith damages.
+The difference, the overlap, and why it matters in California.

 Filing Supplemental Claims: Getting Paid for What They Missed